How to Improve Facebook Ad Performance

 For example, using music as opposed to the voiceover in the first 5 seconds of your video might actually hurt it even though overall, the videos do perform better than images – your bias was mostly right.

 By the way, that’s a real-life example from this year’s Super Bowl ads insights.

-Besides videos, Pudding.ai will help you analyze elements performance within images, gifs, and copy.
+Besides videos, Pudding.ai will help you analyze elements performance within images, gifs, copy, CTA’s, and more.
 You can filter through your goals by selecting a metric you want to measure chosen KPIs (or their combination) and enjoy the real-time insights.